A/N: Warning for more violence in this chapter.

 Silence fell between them while they waited for the nurse.
 Eventually, Gareth asked, “Where are you from?
 Your accent is northern, right?”

-Roman smiled.
-“Yes, I grew up in Troas.”
+“Yes, I was born in Troas.”

 Roman twirled to face Gareth faster than Gareth had ever seen anyone move, his sword appearing in his hand between one second and the next.
 “What?”